 Warrington East - Phases 2 and 3

-Work in progress during the next few weeks from 26 November on Warrington phase 2
+Work in progress during the next few weeks from 10 June

-- Installation of the new drainage system in the west verge of Oakwood Gate
+- Installation of the new road drainage system.

 Traffic Management in operation

-Narrow lanes on Birchwood Way westbound from Oakwood Gate.
+- Narrow lanes on Birchwood Way westbound from Oakwood Gate at all times

 - Plan of College Place scheme [pdf]

 - Warrington East phase 3 dualling scheme [pdf]

 Phase 3 background